loopbackio/loopback-next/docs/site/soap-calculator-tutorial-add-datasource.md

 SOAP port, which in this case is **CalculatorSoap** and the service **Calculator**.
 The operations are:

-- Multiply
+- multiply
-- Add
+- add
-- Subtract
+- subtract
-- Divide
+- divide

 We need to configure in the Datasource JSON file, the corresponding Node.js methods for these remote SOAP operations.
 For simplicity, we will name the